PureGrain/ProxmoxEmCP/README.md

 docker pull puregrain/proxmox-emcp:latest
 ```

-Run the container (replace values with your actual credentials):
+Run the container, replacing the placeholders with your actual credentials:

 ```bash
 docker run -d \